AndrewLiu0725/pyADR/README.md

 Please refer to this document for further instructions.

 ### Note
-The key in parameters and the raw data should be either in regular number or in scientific notation like 1.0e-2.
+The key in parameters and the raw data could be in standard (e.g. 0.11) and scientific (e.g. 1.1e-1) notations.

 ## Example:
 ### Age Calculation